NMMES/nmmes-backend/README.md

 # NMMES-backend
-The NMMES (pronounced ne-mess) backend is processing portion of the NMMES family.
+The NMMES backend is the processing portion of the NMMES family.
 It provides a node API for applications to encode media using a set of modules.

 ### Dependencies
 - [Node.js](https://nodejs.org/en/) - Required in order to run h265ize.